gokcehan/lf/doc.md

 ## cmd-interrupt (default `<c-c>`)

-Interrupt the current shell-pipe command and return to the normal mode.
+Interrupt the current shell-pipe command and return to the Normal mode.

 ## cmd-history-next (default `<c-n>` and `<down>`), cmd-history-prev (default `<c-p>` and `<up>`)